IntusFacultas-Hobby/CrowdCountingConsortiumDataVisualization/README.md

 This project can handle any set of years of data, assuming the data follows the following format:

+**Warning**: Performance drops preciptiously with additional years, as graphing such large datasets requires a lot of computation and the sqlite database isn't performant enough, nor my queries optimized enough to handle the dataset gracefully.
+Take this into consideration when loading your data.

 The CSV must have the headers in the following order:

 - CityTown